Float (oceanography): History

+By late 2004 over 1500 neutrally buoyant floats were drifting at various depths of ocean waters.

 Construction

 These autonomous drifting vehicles typically have aluminum pressure cases on the order of one meter long.
 To change the buoyancy, a pump is used to inflate or deflate an external oil bladder.
 Some floats can detach a ballast to increase its buoyancy, but that can only be done once.
 The weight of a float is about 20 kg without sensors.

 Floats can carry a variety of sensors to collect data.
 A common sensor used is a CTD to collect data about the conductivity, temperature, and depth (which is related to pressure).
 The salinity can be calculated from the measurements taken by the CTD.
 Other sensors used include oxygen, nitrate, sunlight, chlorophyll, and pH sensors.
 Acoustically tracked floats have a hydrophone on them to produce sound.
 Without the sensors, a float can cost about $25,000 US.

 Profiling floats

 Profiling floats, such as APEX floats, SOLO floats (including SOLO-TREC), PROVOR floats, and Navis floats (Sea-Bird Scientific), change their buoyancy in order to move vertically through the water column in the ocean to repeatedly collect data that spans a range of depths ("profiles").
 Profiling floats can have more than one sensor of the same type on it.
 A sensor on top of the float will collect data better than one on the bottom if the float is moving vertically through the water column, and a sensor on the bottom will collect data better if the float is descending.
 These floats are capable of making a few hundred profiles to a maximum depth of 2000 meters before battery exhaustion, and transmit their data to shore via satellite communication each time they surface.
 Deeper diving models that can reach 6000 meters have been made, deep enough to reach the ocean floor in most locations.
 A major user of profiling floats is the Argo program, which aims to keep 3000 of them functioning in the ocean at any given time.